halkyonio/operator/README.md

 ### Switch fromm inner to outer

-- Decorate the Component with the following values in order to specify the git info
+- Decorate the Component with the following values in order to specify the git info needed to perform a Build, like the name of the component to be selected to switch from the dev loop to the publish loop

   ```bash
    annotations: